real state transactions financed

-Mr. Ellenzweig graduated from Queen’s University with an Honours Bachelor of Commerce degree and was awarded First Class Honours.
+Mr. Ellenzweig holds an Honours Bachelor of Commerce degree and was awarded First Class Honours from Queen’s Univeristy.
 He currently serves as a member of the Policy Advisory Board for the Fisher Center for Real Estate and Urban Economics at the University of California, Berkeley, is a member of the Residential Neighborhood Development Council of the Urban Land Institute and serves on the Board of Directors of the Lark Theater, a nonprofit single-screen community film center in Marin County, California.

 Craig Mode currently serves as the co-head of Tricon Housing Partners, the Company’s dedicated land and homebuilding finance vertical, as well as the head of Tricon Luxury Residences U.S., Tricon’s purpose-built multifamily apartment platform in the U.S. In both of these roles, Mr. Mode designs and implements strategy, manages senior relationships with key stakeholders, sources investment opportunities and oversees dedicated teams responsible for business plan execution, operations and asset management.
 Mr. Mode also assists with fundraising and the administration and management of the investment team in Tricon’s Toronto office.